OoDIS: Anomaly Instance Segmentation and Detection Benchmark: Benchmark and Evaluated Methods

 Anomaly segmentation as a task attempts to identify unexpected objects unknown during training.
 Common examples include a deer or a cardboard box that may appear in the middle of the road.
 Per-pixel segmentation does not provide sufficient information for downstream tasks such as tracking or navigation.
-The more challenging problem of instance segmentation remains under-explored and lacks accessible benchmarks.
+The challenging problems of instance segmentation and object detection remain under-explored and lack accessible benchmarks.
 This benchmark addresses the lack of test evaluation protocols available to the community.

-We aim to fill the gap by extending the labels of SegmentMeIfYouCan~\cite{chan2021segmentmeifyoucan} and FS L\&F~\cite{blum2021fishyscapes} datasets for instance segmentation.
+We aim to fill the gap by extending the labels of SegmentMeIfYouCan~\cite{chan2021segmentmeifyoucan} and FS L\&F~\cite{blum2021fishyscapes} datasets for instance segmentation, which naturally includes object detection.
 We merge these datasets into a unified benchmark and adopt commonly used Average Precision (AP) metrics~\cite{lin2014microsoft}, that closely follows the Cityscapes~\cite{cordts2016cityscapes} segmentation benchmark.

-\parag{Data.} We use three datasets for anomaly segmentation: RoadAnomaly21 and RoadObstacle21 from SegmentMeIfYouCan~\cite{chan2021segmentmeifyoucan}, and FS L\&F~\cite{blum2021fishyscapes}.
+\parag{Data.} We use three datasets for anomaly segmentation and detection: RoadAnomaly21 and RoadObstacle21 from SegmentMeIfYouCan~\cite{chan2021segmentmeifyoucan}, and FS L\&F~\cite{blum2021fishyscapes}.
 These are the standard benchmarks for the task, and they complement each other in label diversity well (see Figure \ref{fig:mask-distribution}).
 To maintain data integrity, we keep the test sets from the datasets intact, using $100$ images from RoadAnomaly21, $412$ from RoadObstacle21, and $275$ from FS L\&F as our full test sets.
 In addition, we provide a relabeled validation set of 100 images from FS L\&F.

+The test set contains three relabeled datasets with different properties, but shares a common in-distribution dataset.
+For the submission to the benchmark, we allow models trained on $19$ Cityscapes~\cite{cordts2016cityscapes} classes as the in-distribution dataset, and allow the use of auxiliary data, such as COCO~\cite{lin2014microsoft} to introduce virtual anomalies, similar to other anomaly segmentation works~\cite{grcic2022densehybrid,nayal2023rba,tian2022pebal,dibiase2021synboost,chan2021entropy,grcic2023m2feam}.
+It is important to note that we expect no explicit supervision to segment unknowns, much like in the real world, it is a priori unknown know what kind of anomalies a given vision system will encounter.